 Note that these colour specifications apply to both the operational chart display (for route planning and route monitoring), and also to any text on the same screen as the chart display.

-Selection of colours (informative)
+Selection of colours [Informative]

 Since chart and navigation lines and symbols must show clearly against the background shades, the colour palettes were constructed by first selecting the background area shades and then selecting colours for lines and symbols that contrast with their background.
 In selecting foreground colours for point and line features, lines and symbols, the aim has been to highlight important information by giving it greater contrast with the background.